Public Service FAQs

 What qualifies as "Public Service" for the purposes of the program?

 For the purposes of the public service program, "public service" is broadly defined to include legal and non-legal work in community organizations, advocacy groups, legal service offices, government agencies and a wide variety of non-profit organizations.
 The Law School acknowledges that not all students will choose public interest work as a career, but all Northwestern Law graduates can devote time to community service.

 Is it a graduation requirement to complete 50 hours of public service?

-No, this is a voluntary program where every student is strongly encouraged to contribute 50 hours (30 hours for transfer and AJD students, 15 hours for LLM students) of public service prior to graduation.
+No, this is a voluntary program where every student is strongly encouraged to contribute 50 hours (30 hours for transfer and AJD students, 15 hours for LLM and MSL students) of public service prior to graduation.
 Students who complete the hours goal and submit the proper documentation are honored at the public service luncheon during graduation week and receive recognition at graduation.

 Are there reduced public service goals for students at Northwestern Law for less than 3 years?

 Yes, transfer and AJD students are encouraged to perform 30 public service hours, LLM and MSL students are encouraged to perform 15 hours.